timtimkaaa/MyObsidianRepoo/Projects in Progress/GUX Grocery locator/Personas and user stories.md

 **Age:** 29
 **Pronouns:** she/her
 **Location:** Warsaw (large Auchan Hypermarket is closest)
 **Life situation:** Lives with her partner in a 2-room rented apartment.
-Works full-time in marketing at a multinational company..
+Works full-time in marketing at a multinational company, uses a wheelchair.
 **Household:** Dual-income, no kids.
 Shares shopping responsibilities with partner but usually does the big weekly trip.
 **Budget sensitivity:** Medium — values quality and speed over chasing small discounts.